Why are the odds stacked against commercial tenants in negotiations?

 Even though lease negotiations cover millions of dollars, turning the process around to your benefit doesn't have to be hard to do.
 How do we know this?
 As Tenant Reps, we have over three decades of experience negotiating commercial leases.
 As such, we have included the tips you need to know to improve your portfolio and budget, including:

-Commercial leases often involve complex clauses, large amounts of paperwork and detailed wordings that may be overwhelming for a corporate tenant.
-Therefore, it is essential that you read the fine print.
-There are a lot of things hidden in the details.
+Commercial leases often involve complex clauses, large amounts of paperwork, and detailed wordings that may be overwhelming for a corporate tenant.
+There are dangerous clauses lurking in the fine print.

 When seemingly small points are overlooked, they can easily become major concerns.

-Commercial leases are not like every day straightforward transactions.
-The fine print contains massive information that may affect your tenancy experience.
+Commercial leases are not like everyday straightforward transactions.
+The fine print contains significant information that will affect your tenancy experience.

-When you shop around, you are able to find the average market rate in the area and also discover more spaces that could be more excellent for your business.
+Don't put all your eggs in one basket.
+When you shop around, you can find and leverage the average market rate in the area.
+Further, you also open the door to discovering spaces that could be an even better fit for your business.

 Identify Outside Contributors

 While choosing a community, have your Tenant Rep reach out and see if anyone is there to help make your lease more affordable.
 Local, regional, and state governments (as well as some not-for-profit organizations) may have economic incentives available to help fund some of the cost of your move-in, lease expenses, or tenant improvements.